-I Went To A Women's Moon Circle & Celebrated The Beginning Of A Moon Cycle With Magic
+I Went To A Women's New Moon Circle & It Was Filled With Magic & Sisterhood

 Have you ever seen the movie Practical Magic?
 Remember toward the end of the movie, when all the women come together for a special ceremony to save Gillian Owens?
 Well, I did something similar, minus the scary exorcism of Jimmy Angelov, of course.
 I went to a women's moon circle this past April, for the new moon in Aries, and it was honestly an unforgettable experience, to say the least.
 I'll be honest, this wasn't my first moon circle, but for some reason, this particular ceremony stood out to me compared to the others.
 I guess we could blame the bright Aries vibes, not to mention the enchantment of Spring Solstice.
 Yep, that'll do it.